-What?
-You don’t have a paypal.com account?
-Why on earth not?
-It’s easy, free and handles payments secure and pain free.
-Just set one up.
-Once you have it you can join the swap, and maybe check out my Etsy Shop too?
+If you don’t have a paypal account yet know that it’s easy to set up, free and handles payments secure and pain free for all kinds of online venues.
+Just set one up now!
+Once you have it you can join the swap, and maybe check out a cool Etsy Shop too?
 You can also click the button and then choose to pay with your debit or credit card (VISA etc) as a PayPal guest!
-Easy peasy!
+Yeah, I know, super easy!

 Now, go make some postcards!

-I will only share your information with the 10 people that will send you postcards.
-You are not signed up if you don’t include your postal address AND an email address that works.
+Disclaimer: I will only share your postal information with the 10 people that will send you postcards.
+You are not signed up if you don’t include your postal address AND an email address that works in the form that you are redirected to after paying.
 Do not comment with a message saying; “I want to join”.
-If you don’t hear back from me within two weeks after last sign up date, check your spam folder or contact me again.
-Thanks.
+If you get a confirmation mail from paypal you are signed up.
+Please check your spam folder first, then contact me if you need to!